 Berkeley, CA 94704

-If you would like to have your manuscript returned to you after the waiting period, please state this in writing, and include a self-addressed stamped envelope.
-Please do not send original materials and keep a copy of everything you send.
+If you would like to have your hardcopy submission returned to you after consideration, please state this in writing, and include a self-addressed stamped envelope.
+Please do not send original art with your submission.

 In a few paragraphs, describe the work.
 Be sure to include what you consider to be the outstanding, distinctive, or unique features of the work.
 This narrative description should explain the proposed book's purpose, themes, arguments, scope, contribution to scholarship, and place in the literature.
 Please state your argument concisely and clearly.